demhademha/tweak-development-guide/chapter-6.md

 5. Once you're done typing, save your changes by typing `ctrl` + `x` + `enter`
 6. Type the following: <br>
 `clang my-first-program.c -o my-first-program` to compile the c program
 7. If there is no output from your screen, that means you were successful.
 Otherwise, you have typed something wrong.
-Look again at the code snippet and determine what you have done wrong.
+Look again at program 6.1 and determine what you have done wrong.
 8. Finally, type `./my-first-program`.
 This will give you the output <br>
 `Hello World!`

-## An explanation of the code snipit
+## An explanation of program 6.1
 ### Comments
 A comment is a very useful thing.
 In life, we can use comments for many different things.
 For example, a teacher may leave comments on a students work to help them improve, a friend might comment on your clothes to prevent you from getting embarrassed when you go out. <br>
 Just as comments are useful in the real world, they're also necessary for code.
 Lots of programs may span thousands of lines.
 It would be very difficult to remember what is happening at each part of the program.
 Comments allow you to write down what you are thinking or why you have done something.
 This may be crucial if you are working on a project with more than just one person; no two humans think the same.
 Comments also allow you to write things down for yourself - for example, if you need to fix a bug. <br>